-from The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-After studying this unit you should:
+After studying this course, you should be able to:

-- have an enhanced ability to list sensory perceptions;
+- have an enhanced ability to list sensory perceptions

 - Current section: Introduction

 - Learning outcomes